Joe Cocker: Personal life and death

 In 1963, Cocker began dating Eileen Webster, also a resident of Sheffield.
-The couple dated intermittently for the next 13 years, and separated permanently in 1976.
+The couple dated intermittently for the next 13 years.

 In 1978, Cocker moved onto a ranch owned by Jane Fonda in Santa Barbara, California.
-Pam Baker, a local summer camp director and fan of Cocker's music, persuaded the actress to lend the house to Cocker.
+Pam Baker, a local summer camp director and fan of Cocker's music, had persuaded the actress to lend the house to Cocker.
 Baker began dating Cocker, and they married on 11 October 1987.
-The couple resided on the Mad Dog Ranch in Crawford, Colorado.

 While performing a concert at Madison Square Garden on 17 September 2014, fellow pop musician Billy Joel stated that Cocker was "not very well right now" and endorsed Cocker for induction into the Rock and Roll Hall of Fame before his tribute performance of "With a Little Help from My Friends".

 Cocker died from lung cancer on 22 December 2014 in Crawford, Colorado, at the age of 70.
-He had smoked 40 cigarettes a day until he quit in 1991.
-Cocker is buried in the town cemetery in Crawford, Colorado.
+He had smoked two packs of cigarettes a day until he quit in 1991.

+In November 2025, Cocker was inducted into the Rock and Roll Hall of Fame by Bryan Adams.